PDF to Excel with OCR

 Ignore Table Structures

-Bank statements are full of tables.
-A regular converter might miss these completely.
+A regular converter might miss the tables completely.
 It doesn’t detect rows, columns, or formatting when dealing with images.
 So instead of a clean Excel sheet, you get unorganized content or broken layouts.
 Without OCR, the converter has no way to map tables properly into spreadsheet form.

 Produce Jumbled or Broken Output